 Joycelyn Elders Chair in Sexual Health Education

-In 2009, former U.S. Surgeon General Joycelyn Elders, MD, teamed up with the Program in Human Sexuality at the University of Minnesota Medical School to advance comprehensive science-based sexual health education.
-Dr. Elders and PHS responded to the current sexual health crisis by creating the Joycelyn Elders Chair in Sexual Health Education.
-Together we will help to change the direction of sexual health in this country and around the world.
+In 2014, former U.S. Surgeon General Joycelyn Elders, MD, teamed up with the Program in Human Sexuality at the University of Minnesota Medical School to advance comprehensive science-based sexual health education by creating the Joycelyn Elders Chair in Sexual Health Education.
+Together, we will help to change the direction of sexual health in this country and around the world.

 By establishing the Elders Chair, PHS is working to create comprehensive life-long sexual education curricula, to increase the number of health care providers trained in sexual health care, and to expand scientific research in sexuality education.
 PHS has established a fully online graduate certificate in Human Sexuality (12 credits) at the University of Minnesota, open to all qualified graduates from any country.